QSPFoundation/qsp-wasm-engine/Readme.md

   Arguments:

 1. `items` - array of menu items (every object has two fields - `name` and `image`)
-1. `callback` - function to be called after user selected some menu item (passing index). `-1` should be passed ff no item has been selected.
+1. `callback` - function to be called after user selected some menu item (passing index). `-1` should be passed if no item has been selected.

 - `msg` - event is triggered when `MSG` operator is called in game
   Arguments: